oracle/rewrite-recipes/rewrite-weblogic/documentation/content/index.md

 ### Run Using Maven and Adding `<plugin>` in the `pom.xml` File

-Add the plug-in to your `pom.xml` file and activate the desired recipe.
-The following example illustrates Upgrade to WebLogic 14.1.2 and Migrate to Java 21.
+Add the plug-in to your `pom.xml` file and activate the recipes.
+The following example illustrates the Upgrade to WebLogic 14.1.2 and Migrate to Java 21 recipes.
 ```
     <plugin>
         <groupId>org.openrewrite.maven</groupId>